marcogalliani/inferencia-bayesiana-US23/README.md

 # trabajo1-inferencia-bayesiana
-Homework for the course "Ampliación de la Inferencia Estadística" at the Universidad de Sevilla
+This repository contains all the materials from the course "Ampliación de la Inferencia Estadística" at the Universidad de Sevilla